stephensmalley/selinuxns/README.md

 Reviewing the patches on the branch is a good way to learn a lot about SELinux and the current state of SELinux namespaces, starting with just reading the patch descriptions and any TODO comments sprinkled in the code.

+Clone and build the selinuxns branch of my selinux userspace fork containing a modified libselinux that provides a selinux_unshare() API call for unsharing the SELinux namespace, an is_selinux_unshared() API call for detecting whether one is in an unshared SELinux namespace that has not yet been fully initialized (i.e. no policy loaded yet), an unshareselinux utility program that allows one to exercise the APIs to run a shell or command in its own SELinux namespace, and an selinuxunshared utility program to test for being in an unshared SELinux namespace that has not yet been fully initialized.

+    git clone -b selinuxns https://github.com/stephensmalley/selinux
+    cd selinux/libselinux
+    # Caveat: This will clobber your system libselinux.
+If you don't want that, then set DESTDIR accordingly!
+    # If installing to a private destination directory, you can do this instead:
+    # make DESTDIR=/path/to/destdir install
+    # However, if you do this, then you need to set LD_LIBRARY_PATH accordingly when running programs that use these APIs.
+    # NB Failing to set LIBDIR and SHLIBDIR will incorrectly install to just /lib and /usr/lib
+    # which are for 32-bit compatibility libraries on Linux distributions.
+    # On Debian/Ubuntu, make LIBDIR=/usr/lib/x86_64-linux-gnu SHLIBDIR=/usr/lib/x86_64-linux-gnu install
+    sudo make LIBDIR=/usr/lib64 SHLIBDIR=/lib64 install relabel

-Once you have booted this kernel, you can unshare the SELinux namespace and load a policy into it as follows:
+Once you have booted the modified kernel and installed the modified libselinux, you can unshare the SELinux namespace and load a policy into it as follows:
 <details><summary>Expand commands</summary>

-    # Create root shell
-    sudo bash
     id -Z # See your context in the current SELinux namespace getenforce # See enforcing status in the current SELinux namespace
+    # Create a shell with unshared SELinux and mount namespaces
+    sudo unshareselinux bash
-    # Unshare SELinux namespace
+    # See that you are in an unshared SELinux namespace that is not yet fully initialized
-    echo 1 > /sys/fs/selinux/unshare
-    id -Z # Context is now "kernel" in child; ps -eZ from parent will still show original context getenforce # Still enforcing because you haven't yet mounted a new selinuxfs and are reading the parent's state setenforce 0 # Fails because you are in a child namespace and aren't allowed to modify the parent
+    selinuxunshared
-    # Unshare mount namespace and mount new selinuxfs for child SELinux namespace
+    # Mount new selinuxfs instance referencing the child namespace
-    # NB unshare(1) creates a child shell with the unshared mount namespace
-    # so the commands after the unshare command actually run in their own shell.
-    # If you want to script this, you'd need to put the commands after the unshare
-    # in their own script and pass the script name to unshare, or use a Here document (<<EOF).
-    unshare -m
-    umount /sys/fs/selinux
     mount -t selinuxfs none /sys/fs/selinux
     getenforce # Child namespace starts in permissive
     # Load a policy into the child SELinux namespace, parent unaffected
     load_policy
+    # See that the namespace is now initialized
+    selinuxunshared
     id -Z # Context is now kernel_generic_helper_t on Fedora due to a default transition in its policy
     # Switch to a suitable security context before trying to go enforcing
     runcon unconfined_u:unconfined_r:unconfined_t:s0-s0:c0.c1023 /bin/bash
     id -Z # See that you actually are in the right context now
     # Switch child to enforcing, checking that you didn't get killed once enforcing
+    echo $$
     setenforce 1
-    cat /sys/fs/selinux/unshare # should be "1" still
+    echo $$
     # Do stuff in child, run testsuite (switch parent to permissive first to avoid denials from it), etc.
     # When finished experimenting with the child namespace, do:
     # Exit shell created by runcon
     exit
-    # Exit shell created by unshare
+    # Exit shell created by unshareselinux
-    exit
-    # Exit shell that originally unshared SELinux namespace
     exit
     # Child namespace should be gone and you should be back to the parent/init namespace.
 </details>